kailasnadh790/node-counter/README.md

 > **💡 Tip:** For initial deployment, use `processOnlyModified=false` to scan all pages.
 Then enable it for 50-100x faster incremental updates!

-> **⚡ Immediate Execution:** When you enable the job via OSGi config (disabled → enabled), it runs immediately in addition to the scheduled cron times.
+> **⚡ Immediate Execution:** When you **enable the job via OSGi config** (disabled → enabled), it runs immediately in addition to the scheduled cron times.
+Note: Does NOT run immediately on bundle deployment/activation.

 ### Example Cron Expressions